 In 2013, Victoria Doronina wrote a slightly depressing essay in Science Careers about the limited career opportunities of older postdocs in life sciences.
 You may not fully agree with her vision on academia as a work place, however, from the perspective of a new employer there are a number of reasons to prefer younger postdocs (see below).

-- Technical considerations: When a principle investigator works with modern techniques, older staff is not always fully updated and/or not willing or able to learn new skills.
-Sometimes this can be compensated by high expertise due to long years of experience with selected techniques such as Western blotting or flow cytometry.
+- Technical considerations: When principal investigators work with modern techniques, they may fear that older staff is not necessarily fully updated and/or not willing or able to learn new skills.
+This attitude may be rightfully considered an agist perspective.
+However, this does not mean it does not happen.
+However, in my experience, senior scientists often have high high expertise due to long years of experience with selected techniques such as Western blotting or flow cytometry.

 A number of arguments speak against this type of job: